 How do these ring-fenced awards differ from standard Pathway Award studentships?

-In addition to working within one of the DTP’s interdisciplinary pathways, successful candidates will have research interests identifying with Professor Stuart Hall’s research legacy in the areas of race, ethnicity, cultural and structural inequalities.
+In addition to working within one of the DTP’s interdisciplinary pathways, successful candidates will have research interests identifying with Professor Stuart Hall’s research legacy in the areas of securing wider access to education, race, ethnicity, cultural studies and structural inequalities.

 Successful awardees will benefit from working with SHF to develop their career and profile.
 Post holders will be able to tap into the resources and networks of the Stuart Hall Foundation, including an annual gathering of Stuart Hall Foundation Scholars and Fellows, and privileged access to the work of the Foundation.